Sepang International Circuit: History

 Sepang International Circuit grandstand, and its iconic umbrella shade.

 The circuit was designed by German designer Hermann Tilke, who would subsequently design circuits including in Shanghai, Sakhir, Istanbul, Marina Bay, and Yas Marina.
 As part of a series of major infrastructure projects in the 1990s under Mahathir Mohamad's government, the Sepang International Circuit was constructed between 1997 and 1999 close to Putrajaya, the then-newly founded administrative capital of the country, with the intent of hosting the Malaysian Grand Prix.
 The Malaysian climate means the circuit is known for its unpredictable humid tropical weather, varying from clear furnace-hot days to tropical rain-storms.

 Petronas sponsored the Formula One Malaysian Grand Prix as the title sponsor since its inaugural race in 1999.

 The circuit was officially inaugurated by the 4th Prime Minister of Malaysia Mahathir Mohamad on 7 March 1999 at 20:30 MST (UTC+08:00).
-He subsequently went on to inaugurate the first Moto GP Malaysian Grand Prix on 20 April 1999 (see 1999 Malaysian motorcycle Grand Prix) and the first Formula One Petronas Malaysian Grand Prix on 17 October 1999 (see 1999 Malaysian Grand Prix).
+He subsequently went on to inaugurate the first MotoGP Malaysian Grand Prix on 20 April 1999 (see 1999 Malaysian motorcycle Grand Prix) and the first Formula One Petronas Malaysian Grand Prix on 17 October 1999 (see 1999 Malaysian Grand Prix).

 On 23 October 2011, on the second lap of the MotoGP Shell Advance Malaysian Grand Prix, the Italian motorcycle racer Marco Simoncelli died following a crash in turn 11 on Lap 2, resulting in an abandonment of the race.

-The track was completely resurfaced in 2016 with the support of italian designers Dromo, with several corners reprofiled to emphasize mechanical, rather than aerodynamic grip.
+The track was completely resurfaced in 2016 with the support of Italian designers Dromo, with several corners reprofiled to emphasize mechanical, rather than aerodynamic grip.
 Notably, the final corner was raised by approximately 1 meter, which officials claimed would force drivers to take a later apex and explore different racing lines through the hairpin.

-In October 2016 it was rumored that the Sepang circuit may be dropped from the Formula One calendar due to dwindling ticket sales, and held its nineteenth and last World Championship Grand Prix in 2017.
+In October 2016, it was rumoured that the Sepang circuit may be dropped from the Formula One calendar due to dwindling ticket sales, and held its nineteenth and last World Championship Grand Prix in 2017.
 The race's contract was due to expire in 2018, but its future had been under threat due to rising hosting fees and declining ticket sales.

+In July 2026, Prime Minister Anwar Ibrahim announced that SIC would host the 2026 Bahrain Grand Prix, officially titled the "Formula 1 Gulf Air Bahrain Grand Prix in Malaysia", from 2 to 4 October.
+Reports indicated that Bahrain would cover most of the rescheduling costs.
+The Grand Prix had originally been scheduled to take place at the Bahrain International Circuit in April, but its original date was called off because of the 2026 Iran war before the event was relocated to Sepang.
+The 2026 Saudi Arabian Grand Prix, which had been called off at the same time, remained cancelled.